jeffreydwalter/arlo/README.md

 ```

 ---
 This just a personal utility that I created out of necessity.
-It is by no means complete, although it does expose quite a bit of the Arlo interface in an easy to use Python pacakge.
+It is by no means complete, although it does expose quite a bit of the Arlo interface in an easy to use Python package.
 As such, this package does not come with unit tests (feel free to add them) or guarantees.
 **All [contributions](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are welcome and appreciated!**
 --
 **If you have a specific Arlo device that you want to improve support for, please consider sending me one!
 Since this project is solely maintained by yours truely and I don't have unlimited funds to support it, I can only really test and debug the code with the first gen Arlo cameras and basestation that I have.
 I also highly encourage and appreciate Pull Requests!**